Nimo

 Important points to keep in mind

-Only about 1% of sunlight is captured by photosynthetic organisms and about 10% of biomass passes between trophic levels, limiting chain length .
+Producers capture around 1% of sunlight; about 10% of biomass passes between trophic levels, limiting chain length.

-Limiting factors (light, CO2, temperature, water) determine the rate at which producers build biomass; change in any factor causes change in community biomass production .
+Limiting factors (light, CO2, temperature, water) influence how producers build biomass; changes in these factors affect community biomass production.

 Built with v0